Telemetry Guide

 Forcing a Flush

-Spans are buffered in memory to optimize networking.
-You can force-flush the telemetry queue at any time:
+Because spans are buffered in memory to optimize networking, you can force-flush the telemetry queue at any time to export queued traces immediately:

 curl -X POST http://localhost:13305/internal/telemetry/flush